 I’ve just finished the book I’ve been reading since this morning.
 I’ve closed it with such a delightful spirit!
-I was especially touched by the chapter that talked about sowing seeds of giving.
-It made me reflect on something I should be acting upon immediately: I have to be more generous, I have to give more.
+I was especially touched by the chapter about sowing seeds of giving.
+It made me reflect on something I should be acting upon immediately: I have to be more generous; I have to give more.

 I am not giving enough, I shamefully admit.
-I give, but I feel that I could give so much more.
+I give, but I feel that I could more.

 I have a lot to learn from my own mom about giving.
 She is one generous soul.
 When a relative or a neighbor knocks at our door, she’d openly give even the last money in her pocket.
-When she gives, she forgets.
-She’s been doing that not only to others, she’s been blessing my family as well.
+And when she gives, she forgets.
+She’s been blessing my family as well.
 Enormously.
 Lovingly.
 And just as Christ promised, my mom never runs out of something to give.

 My mom would always remind me this: Give with a willing and happy heart.

 I’ve heard someone say, “You make a living by what you get, but you make a life with what you give.”
 Beautiful, isn’t it?
 My favorite verse in the light of blessing others is found in 2 Corinthians 9:11.
 It says,